-The PPWCMA is a Victorian Government statutory authority established under the Catchment and Land Protection Act 1994 and is bound by the Statement of Obligations outline in the Act.
+The PPWCMA is a Victorian Government statutory authority established under the Catchment and Land Protection Act 1994 and is bound by the Statement of Obligations outlined in the Act.
 It’s responsible ministers are the Hon.
 Lisa Neville MP, Minister for Water and the Hon.
-Lily D’Ambrosio MP, Minister for Energy, Environment and Climate Change.
+Lily D’Ambrosio MP, Minister for Energy, Environment and Climate Change, Minister for Solar Homes.

 What we do